Harry Pollitt: Spanish Civil War

-Secret communications with Moscow and surveillance by MI5
+Communications with Moscow and surveillance by MI5

-From 1933 until November 1939, Pollitt was in direct radio contact with Moscow as the CPGB's "code holder".
+From 1933 until November 1939, Pollitt was in radio contact with Moscow as the CPGB's "code holder".
 Contact ceased when he resigned as leader of the CPGB, and the secret code used to communicate with him was changed, though it was re-established in 1941.

-In Operation MASK (1934–1937), Olga Gray, an MI5 agent, infiltrated the party, and was for a time Pollitt's personal secretary and clandestine radio operator.
-This allowed John Tiltman and his colleagues to crack the code and decrypt, for a few years, messages between Moscow and some of its foreign parties, such as the CPGB.
+From 1931, Olga Gray, an MI5 agent, infiltrated the party, and was for a time Pollitt's personal secretary.
+In Operation MASK (1934–1937), John Tiltman and his colleagues of the Government Code and Cypher School were able to crack the code and decrypt radio messages between Moscow and some of its foreign parties, such as the CPGB.
 They revealed the Comintern's close supervision of the Communist Party and Pollitt, as well as the substantial financial support the CPGB received from Moscow.
 Among other things, Pollitt was instructed to refute news leaks about a Stalinist purge.
 Some messages were addressed to code names, while others were signed by Pollitt himself.
 In his transmissions to Moscow, Pollitt regularly pleaded for more funding from the Soviet Union.
 One 1936 coded instruction advised Pollitt to publicise the plight of Ernst Thälmann, a German Communist leader who had been arrested by the Nazis and who later died at Sachsenhausen concentration camp.
 Pollitt replied that he was "having difficulties" getting British statesmen to make public declarations supporting Thälmann but that they promised they would speak privately with German officials in London.
 In one of the more amusing dispatches, Pollitt (1936) informed his Soviet contact about a recent visit to France to make campaign appearances for candidates from the French Communist Party.
 "At great inconvenience went to Paris to speak in the election campaign".
-Pollitt went on to complain that he was "kept sitting two days and comrades refused to allow me to speak.
+Pollitt went on to complain that he "kept sitting two days and comrades refused to allow me to speak.
 Such treatment as I received in Paris is a scandal."

 Pollitt also tasked Gray, whose class background would make her less conspicuous aboard an ocean liner than the CPGB's mostly working-class membership, with delivering money, instructions, and a questionnaire to a contact in India.
 The strain of this mission caused Gray to resign as Pollitt's secretary, though she remained in touch with Percy Glading, and in 1937 provided evidence that led to the conviction of Glading on spying charges.